iOS 15 Beta Problems: 5 Things You Need to Know

 If you can’t stand the iOS 15 beta’s performance on your iPhone, you can drop back down to iOS 14.

-Apple is currently signing on iOS 14.6 and iOS 14.5.1.
-Unfortunately, the company has stopped signing on iOS 14.5 and older versions of iOS which means you can’t drop back to any of those.
+Apple is currently signing on iOS 14.6.
+Unfortunately, the company has stopped signing on iOS 14.5.1 and older versions of iOS which means you can’t drop back to anything older than iOS 14.6.

 If you decide you want to move your iPhone back to stable iOS software, we’ve released a downgrade guide that will take you through the entire process.